 Your Training Description

-No matter the role an adult plays in the life of a young person – youth worker, mentor, teacher, parent, counselor, caregiver – there is always an inherent power dynamic.
-Adults don’t often consider the effect of power in their interactions with young people but young people are almost always acutely aware, and uniquely affected.
+Adults don’t often consider the effect of power in their interactions with youth but youth are almost always acutely aware, and uniquely affected.
 In that gap, there is tremendous potential for better outcomes, genuine trust, positive youth development, and meaningful systemic change.
-The key is in learning to implement effective youth-adult partnerships.
+The key is in learning to implement effective youth-adult youth through the lens of youth-adult partnerships.
+Learn a framework for sharing power appropriately and strategies for implementing a youth-adult partnership approach in your programs.

 Your Learning Objectives